Skip to main content

 Ambulatory-Research Rotation

-In an effort to allow for more outpatient experiences, an ambulatory-research elective has been added for PGY-II/III.
-There will be (2) two week blocks, one in each half of the year where residents will do an outpatient elective in a desired subspecialty.
+To allow for more outpatient experiences, an ambulatory-research elective has been added for PGY-II/III.
+There will be two (2) two-week blocks, one in each half of the year where residents will do an outpatient elective in a desired subspecialty.
 With program director approval, this rotation can also be utilized for research and academic purposes to work on posters and publications.